openstack/api-site/firstapp/source/networking.rst

             }
         }

-In this network layout, we are assuming that the OpenStack cloud in which you have been building your application has a public network and tenant router that was previously created by your cloud provider or by yourself, following the instructions in the appendix.
+In this network layout, we assume that the OpenStack cloud in which you have been building your application has a public network and tenant router that was previously created by your cloud provider or by yourself, following the instructions in the appendix.